eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-02_question-can-the-future-steem-economy-handle-massive-daily-transactions-with-steem-s-current-minimum-unit.md

 - - -

-This page is synchronized from the post: [Question!
-Can the future Steem economy handle massive daily transactions with Steem's current minimum unit?](https://steemit.com/@deanliu/question-can-the-future-steem-economy-handle-massive-daily-transactions-with-steem-s-current-minimum-unit)
+This page is synchronized from the post: ['Question!
+Can the future Steem economy handle massive daily transactions with Steem''s current minimum unit?'](https://steemit.com/@deanliu/question-can-the-future-steem-economy-handle-massive-daily-transactions-with-steem-s-current-minimum-unit)